 Research

-My research seeks to improve public well-being by exploring how social policies, contexts, and adverse experiences contribute to health inequities and how new types of data and methods can expand research to small and hard-to-reach populations.
+My research examines how structural/social contexts and life course stressors impact perinatal, mental, and other health outcomes and seeks to clarify how these forces contribute to health inequities across time and generations.
+In other work, I interrogate how new types of data and methods can expand research to rare and hard-to-reach populations.
 I detail select ongoing and completed projects below.

-A collaborative project (published in SSM-Population Health) integrates data on county characteristics from multiple sources to examine how the relationships between county-level rates of overcrowding and poverty and COVID-19 mortality rates vary across three theoretically-motivated periods of the pandemic.
+A collaborative project (published in SSM-Population Health) integrates data on county characteristics from multiple sources to demonstrate how the relationships between county-level overcrowding and poverty rates and COVID-19 mortality rates vary across three theoretically-motivated periods of the pandemic.
 Results suggest that the relationship between overcrowding and mortality is positive and changes non-linearly over time.
-These findings underscore the need for policymakers to consider the ever-changing dynamics between local contexts and COVID-19 outcomes, as social disparities are likely to change with advancements in knowledge and disease spread.
+These findings underscore the need for policymakers to consider the ever-changing dynamics between local contexts and COVID-19 and other health outcomes, as social disparities are likely to change with advancements in knowledge and disease spread.

-New data & methods to forward population health research
+New data & techniques to forward population health research

 I have worked on several research projects that examine social scientists' ability to use new types of data or data collection methods to make population inferences about small and hard-to-reach populations.
-A collaborative, innovative data collection project (published in Demography) tests the ability to use network sampling with memory for population research, which can forward both social policy and population health research among small and hard-to-reach populations.
-A first-authored project (published in Social Science and Medicine) estimates the proportion of local children captured in the Duke University Health System's Electronic Health Records (EHRs) and examines the suitability of using EHR data to study local child population health.
+Findings from a collaborative, innovative data collection project (published in Demography) support social scientists' ability to use network sampling with memory for population research, which can forward both social policy and population health research among small and hard-to-reach populations.
+A separate first-authored manuscript (published in Social Science and Medicine) estimates the proportion of local children captured in the Duke University Health System's Electronic Health Records (EHRs) and examines the suitability of using EHR data to study local child population health.
 Findings suggest that EHRs from a large health system can be used to assess local children's health, but that analyses should account for differences in capture rates (i.e., rates of local children included in the EHRs) by census tract characteristics.

 Program & policy evaluations